 What Should You Expect After a Furnace Tune-Up?
 Improved Function

 Your HVAC system is a valuable investment with a limited lifetime.
-Depending on use, with professional maintenance you can expect your furnace and air conditioner to run between 8-18 years before you will need to install a new one.
+Depending on use, with professional maintenance you can expect your furnace and air conditioner to last between 8-18 years before you will need to install a new one.
 However, poor maintenance is one of the primary reasons for premature replacement HVAC systems before end of average life expectancy.

 It’s preferable to take action now and be prepared than to regret it during the first visit Jack Frost makes this year when your furnace gives up with a sad cough.
 If you would like to learn more about what a furnace tune-up includes, or how it benefits you—give our experts a call at 866-397-3787 or schedule an appointment online.